StarRocks/starrocks/docs/en/administration/query_profile_overview.md

 ### Enable Runtime Query Profile

 Some queries may take a long time to execute, ranging from seconds to hours.
 Often, it is challenging to determine whether a query is still in progress or the system has crashed before the query completes.
-To address this issue, we introduced the Runtime Query Profile feature in v3.1 and later.
+To address this issue, StarRocks introduced the Runtime Query Profile feature in v3.1 and later.
 This feature allows you to collect and report Query Profile data at fixed time intervals during query execution.
 This gives you the insight into the query's execution progress and potential bottlenecks in real-time, without waiting for the query to finish.
 In this way, you can monitor and optimize the query process more effectively.

 When Query Profile is enabled, this feature is automatically activated, with a default reporting interval of 10 seconds.
 You can adjust the interval by modifying the variable `runtime_profile_report_interval`: